Richmond upon Thames London Borough Council elections: 2014–2018

 The by-election was called following the resignation of Cllr.
 Tania Mathias, of the Conservative Party, following her election as the Member of Parliament for Twickenham.

 2018–2022

 The by-election was called following the death of Cllr.
 Mona Adams.

-Hampton Wick

-The by-election was held following the resignation of Councillor Dylan Baxendale.
+The by-election was called following the resignation of Cllr.
+Dylan Baxendale.

+2022–2026

+The by-election was called following the death of Cllr.
+Geoffrey Samuel.

+The by-election was called following the death of Cllr.
+Martin Elengorn.